 - This recipe is best served right after cooking

 - Looking for more healthy drink recipes?
-Check out this Iced Matcha Latte, this Strawberry Mango Chai Smoothie and this Goji Peach Cherry Smoothie
+Check out this Iced Matcha Latte, this Strawberry Mango Chai Smoothie this Goji Peach Cherry Smoothie, and this Apple Cider Vinegar Drink

 - 2 cinnamon sticks